Doing your research for your next mattress?

-You will know warranty claim is a length process that usually leave you frustrated and eventually give up.
+You will know warranty claim is a long process that usually leaves you frustrated and eventually gives up.
 (At R&B Bedding, we offer 10 years factory replacement warranty on defects within 5 business days.)

-The key is to have a realistic expectation on the comfort life of your investment.
+The key is to have a realistic expectation of the comfort life of your investment.